samkenxstream/SAMkenxserver-terraform/README.md

-# server-terraform [Beta]
+# server-XCC [Beta]

-## Deprecation Notice
+## New feature
-This fork is deprecated, and will be removed upon migration of server3-rc and IWF clusters to new modules.
-For terraform nomad client modules, please use [this repository](https://github.com/CircleCI-Public/server-terraform).
+This fork is an autoupdater, and will take task todo security functions of server3-rc and IWF clusters to OPTimum enhancement modules.
+For terraform nomad client modules,

 ## Introduction
 This repository contains the terraform scripts for deploying the resources necessary for hosting your own CircleCI Server instance on Kubernetes.